Filed Date: April 6, 2020

 In their request for an injunction, the plaintiffs outlined their desired relief, which included: adequate spacing of inmates (at least 6 ft apart) to maintain proper social distancing, assembling of a three-judge panel to reduce the number of prisoners if other remedies prove inadequate, the institution of a safety plan to prevent additional outbreaks, providing access to disinfecting solutions to clean objects and areas, providing COVID-19 testing, waiving medical co-pays for those experiencing symptoms, waiving charges for medical grievances, preventing retaliation from the defendants for reporting symptoms or seeking redress, providing single-cell quarantine of persons who have come in contact with someone who has coronavirus, isolation with proper medical checks for those with symptoms, and safe housing for the class members without incorporating disciplinary characteristics to such housing moves.

 On May 12, the plaintiffs filed a motion for temporary restraining order or preliminary injunction.
 The defendants responded to this motion on May 22, stating that they were taking "extreme measures" to mitigate the dangers of COVID-19, and that the plaintiffs had not shown that they were likely success on the merits, a risk of irreparable harm, or that it was in the public interest to grant relief.
+The plaintiffs filed an amended complaint on May 20, adding claims for monetary damages on behalf of those who had contracted COVID-19.
+Magistrate Judge Beckerman entered an order on June 1, denying the motion for temporary restraining order or preliminary injunction, finding that the defendants had responded reasonably to the risks posed by COVID-19.
+2020 WL 2839423.
+Plaintiffs filed a second amended complaint June 26.

 The court granted in part and denied in part the defendants’ motion for partial summary judgment on December 15, 2020.
 2020 WL 7364977.
 The court held that the plaintiffs’ negligence claims involving public policy decisions were barred by discretionary immunity, but that the plaintiffs’ challenges to the implementation and enforcement of such decisions were not.
 The court specifically found issues of fact remained regarding the defendants’ alleged failures to implement and enforce the State’s mask, testing, and quarantine policies; to screen employees for COVID-19 and exposure; to provide adequate sanitation and disinfection; to train staff to require adequate sanitation and disinfection; and to ensure adequate social distancing.
 Lastly, the court held that the plaintiffs’ Eighth Amendment claims were not barred by qualified immunity because the plaintiffs had a “clearly established right...to be free from heightened exposure to a serious, easily communicable disease.”
 Whether that right had been violated was a question for the factfinder.

-On January 21, 2021 the plaintiffs filed a motion for temporary restraining order and preliminary injunction and a motion to certify a "Vaccine Class" including "All adults in custody housed at Oregon Department of Corrections facilities (ODOC) who have not been offered COVID-19 vaccinations."
+On January 21, 2021 the plaintiffs filed a motion for temporary restraining order and preliminary injunction and a motion to certify a "Vaccine Class" including "all adults in custody housed at Oregon Department of Corrections facilities (ODOC) who had not been offered COVID-19 vaccinations."
 The plaintiffs argued that class-wide relief was necessary because the defendants were vaccinating corrections officers and a few medically vulnerable adults in custody, as well as older adults and teachers, but had not announced plans to vaccinate the remainder of the ODOC population.
 On January 22, the plaintiffs filed a third amended complaint.

 On February 2, 2021 the court granted plaintiff's motion for provisional class certification and motion for a preliminary injunction and ordered further distribution of the COVID-19 vaccine.
 The court enjoined the defendants from excluding inmates in ODOC from vaccinations and provisionally certified the vaccine class of all individuals who had not yet been offered a COVID-19 vaccination.
 2021 WL 354384.
 The court acknowledged the Prison Litigation Reform Act's (PLRA) prospective relief provisions but did not make findings related to it.